learn-co-curriculum/phase-0-pac-1-js-data-types/README.md

 Six of the seven JavaScript data types — everything except `object` — are

-## Describe Interactions Between Data of Various Types in JavaScript
+## How Different JavaScript Data Types Interact

 Every programming language has its own rules governing the ways in which we can operate on data of a given type.
 For example, it's rather uncontroversial that